Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2020-08-31-first-impressions-github-codespaces.md

 There are a lot of features here to review that I haven't had a chance to look at, including collaborative workspaces, Git integration and connecting with a local version of Visual Studio, but from a quick glance everything works smoothly.

 Overall, its an extremely quick way to get started on a project, and I look forward to writing an update after I've had a chance getting the Aristotle Metadata Registry software, with all its many dependencies, running in codespaces under Docker-compose.

+**The Aristotle Metadata Registry is no stranger to cloud innovation**.
+If you want to learn how to access a cloud-hosted metadata registry as simple as Github's Codespaces [get in contact with us](/contact.html).

 Discuss this post on our community forum: https://aristotle.trydiscourse.com/